 MSB Frequently Asked Questions

-The Money Service Businesses FAQs page is designed to assist potential and existing MSB licensees/registrants (i.e., check cashers, sellers-issuers of payment instruments and money transmitters) with common questions about the various Georgia laws and Department regulations and policies applicable to the MSB industry.
+The Money Service Businesses FAQs page is designed to assist potential and existing MSB licensees/registrants (i.e., check cashers and money transmitters) with common questions about the various Georgia laws and Department regulations and policies applicable to the MSB industry.

-• What functions does your Department perform with respect to money service businesses (MSBs)?
+• What functions does your Department perform with respect to money service businesses (MSB)?

 Certain categories of MSBs must apply to the Department and meet certain licensing standards before they may legally offer their services to the public.
 Monetary fines and civil sanctions can be levied if a person or company is discovered to be operating in Georgia without being properly licensed.